lukeegorham/C_UAS/AcousticPodRadarSim/SIM_README.md

 # Acoustic Simulator

 ### Description:
 This program is a part of the GFE package for our capstone.
 It was writen by Dr. Gruber for the 2020-2021 team and simulates the messages sent by the radar unit so that we can practice reading these messages with our own program.
-Currently, this program is configured to run on the GroundStation 2 Laptop and sends messages to the GroundStation 1 Laptop to be displayed on the GUI.
+Currently, this program is configured to run on the Ground Station 2 Laptop and sends messages to the Ground Station 1 Laptop to be displayed on the GUI.

-It is critical to note that the simulator forwards the packets from the acoustic hub to the GroundStation 1 Laptop.
+It is critical to note that the simulator forwards the packets from the acoustic hub to the Ground Station 1 Laptop.

 ## Instructions for Using with Sensor Data
 To run the program: